 Welcome to Nursery

-Welcome to Lingfield Primary School Nursery.
-Well-being and mental health will be top of the nursery agenda to ensure your child is happy in their learning environment.
-Starting nursery school is a very exciting time for you and your child.
+Starting school is a very exciting time for you and your child.
 As a team, we will endeavour to make it as special and as enjoyable as possible.

-We recognise that parents are a child’s first educator and that children come to school with a wide range of varying experiences.
+We recognise that parents are a child’s first educator.
+We know that children come to school with a wide range of varying experiences.
 We understand the importance of developing a strong partnership with parents, preschool and childminders from the very beginning to ensure a successful transition for all.

 Please find below some key information such as a typical nursery day, social story, how to order uniform and other frequently asked questions.
 We also have a fantastic virtual tour of the school.